Generation of mechanical interference fringes by multi-photon counting: Results

-\paragraph*{Large phase-shift regime---} Figure~2 shows the measured mechanical phase-space distributions prepared via one- and two-photon measurements on a piezo-driven initial Gaussian thermal-state (Fig.~2A) with RMS position fluctuations of $198\pm 2$~nm.
+Figure~\ref{fig:Results} shows the measured mechanical phase-space distributions prepared via one- and two-photon measurements on a piezo-driven initial Gaussian thermal-state (Figure~\ref{fig:Results}(a)) with RMS position fluctuations of $198\pm 2$~nm.
 This corresponds to the regime of large optical phase-shifts, i.e. $\mu^2 \langle X_\textsc{m}^2 \rangle \gtrsim 1$.
-For single-photon detection, low frequency fringes are observed with a $\pi$ phase-shift between the detection events $\{m,n\}$ = $\{0,1\}$ (Fig.~2B) and $\{1,0\}$ (Fig.~2C).
-Moreover, we observe the start of the second fringe peak in the tails of the Gaussian envelope, which is on the right in Fig.~2B and the left in Fig.~2C.
-In the case of a two-photon detection event $\{m,n\}$ = $\{1,1\}$ (Fig.~2D), the mechanical resonator interacted with an effective two-photon $N00N$ state.
+For single-photon detection, low frequency fringes are observed with a $\pi$ phase-shift between the detection events $\{m,n\}$ = $\{0,1\}$ (Figure~\ref{fig:Results}(b)) and $\{1,0\}$ (Figure~\ref{fig:Results}(c)).
+Moreover, we observe the start of the second fringe peak in the tails of the Gaussian envelope, which is on the right in Figure~\ref{fig:Results}(b) and the left in Figure~\ref{fig:Results}(c).
+In the case of a two-photon detection event $\{m,n\}$ = $\{1,1\}$ (Figure~\ref{fig:Results}(d)), the mechanical resonator interacted with an effective two-photon NOON state.
 Consequently, we observe phase super-resolution in the mechanical interference pattern at twice the fringe-frequency of the single photon cases.
-We would like to highlight that this work goes significantly beyond previous all-optical schemes observing phase super-resolution via multi-photon projection~\cite{Resch07, Khoury2006} as our scheme maps the fringe pattern into the state of another \emph{bosonic mode} rather than being a modulation to the photon count rate with a \emph{scalar} phase quantity.
-Thus, the super-resolution achieved by such projections is used here as a resource for state preparation.
-In a quantum regime, the fringe pattern observed can then be interpreted as either the quantum interference in the superposition state or from the filter of the quantum measurement.
+We would like to highlight that our scheme maps the fringe pattern onto the state of another bosonic mode and thus uses a time-reversed programme of quantum metrology for quantum-state-engineering applications.
+Thus, the super-resolution achieved here is a resource for state preparation.
+In a quantum regime, the fringe pattern observed can then be interpreted as either the quantum interference in the superposition state or as a consequence of the filter of the quantum measurement.
 This measurement-based technique provides a considerable advantage for ultimately generating non-classical states of mechanical motion and can be employed in other quantum optical systems.
-Note that all conditional states (Fig.~2B-D) feature interference fringes in the position distribution, while the momentum quadrature remains as the initial Gaussian distribution.
-The conditional mechanical states shown here were prepared with the phase set to $\phi=\pi/2$, which gives a fringe maxima in the centre of the distribution for the $\{1,1\}$ event.
+Note that all the states prepared (Figure~\ref{fig:Results}(b-d)) feature interference fringes in the position distribution, while the momentum quadrature remains close to the initial Gaussian distribution.
+The conditional mechanical states shown here were prepared with the phase set to $\phi=\pi/2$, which gives a fringe maximum in the centre of the distribution for the $\{1,1\}$ event.